ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.consumption/README.md

 **Adapter is still beta.**

-**Free edition supports only 4 sensors and only one station.**
+**Free edition supports only four sensors and only one station.**
-To support more sensors or stations you need a valid license.
+To support more sensors or stations, you need a valid license.
 Request it under info@iobroker.com.

 ## Usage
 You have resources (like water, energy, heating, gas, etc), stations (like house, dacha, village villa, etc) and sensors.

-Sensor is a counter, that always increases its value like electricity meter that always growing.
+Sensor is a counter, that always increases its value like an electricity meter that is always growing.

 You must spread all these sensors first into defined resources and then into stations.

-**Actually is only one station is supported!**
+**Actually is only one station being supported!**

-After that you can analyse your consumption in time and resources over years.
+After that, you can analyze your consumption in time and resources over years.

 You can compare the actual year with the previous one and build some prognose about consumption.